- Search The Registry

 Having been drawn into politics via her work in the Garment Workers' Union of South Africa in the 1940s, Ngoyi joined the ANC Women's League in 1952.
 She was a widow with children and an elderly mother to support and worked as a seamstress.
 In 1954, she helped to create the Federation of South African Women (FEDSAW) and was elected to the national executive of the African National Congress; she was the first woman to be elected to national office in the organization.
 A year later, she became President of the Women's League.

-In August 1956, Ngoyi led a women's march along with Albertina Sisulu and others of 20,000 women to the Union Buildings of Pretoria in protest of the apartheid government's pass laws.
+In August 1956, Ngoyi led a women's march along with Albertina Sisulu and others of 20,000 women to the Union Buildings of Pretoria in protest of the apartheid government's passed laws.
 Ngoyi was also transnational, recognizing the potential influence that international support could have on the struggle against Apartheid and the emancipation of black women.
 She had, in 1955, traveled on an illegal journey to Lausanne, Switzerland, to participate in the World Congress of Mothers held by the Women's International Democratic Federation (WIDF).

 Ngoyi spent a total of 15 years living under three five-year banning orders.
 This included being confined to her home, and banning orders included being forbidden to attend public gatherings, make speeches, or be quoted; even at her own home, she was not permitted to be with more than one person simultaneously.
 The first two banning orders were imposed in 1962 and 1967, and when the second order expired in 1972, she could meet colleagues and friends again and travel to Durban and Cape Town.
 In 1975, another banning order was imposed, which allowed her some communication with the outside world.
 Lilian Ngoyi died on March 13, 1980.